christiskatsouris/Introduction-Matlab/README.md

 ```

-# 3. Programming in Matlab using functions and programms
+# 3. Programming in Matlab using functions

 Constructing a function (i.e., a small program) in Matlab allow us to organise our coding procedure more efficiently.
 Furthermore, 'calling' functions in the main workflow is a good programming practice and permits to break-down a procedure into various estimation steps.
 Below we present an example of using a function to obtain the parameter estimates based on a quantile regression model.